AgoraIO-Community/AgoraWinRT/README_en.md

 These are serval differences between AgoraUWP.AgoraRtc and Agora C++ SDK:

-1. User need to apply for permission to use camera and microphone on UWP platform.
-After testing, in progress of applying permission, a pop-up confirmation windows cannot show in synchronous function     .
-Therefore, AgoraUWP add RequestCameraAccess asynchronous static function, user must call this function to apply permission before create and using AgoraUWP.AgoraRtc instance.
+1. Users need to apply for permission to use the camera and microphone on the UWP platform.
+After testing, in the progress of applying for permission, pop-up confirmation windows cannot show in synchronous function.
+Therefore, AgoraUWP adds RequestCameraAccess asynchronous static function, the user must call this function to apply for permission before create and using AgoraUWP.AgoraRtc instance.
-2. the SetupLocalVideo and SetupRemoteVideo functions's parameters are changed to accept AgoraUWP.VideCanvas, because it has not window handle on UWP platform.
-User can use AgoraUWP.ImageBrushVideoCanvas to implement video rendering on ImageBrush, and user can inherits VideoCanvas to implement video rendering for they own.
+2. the parameters of SetupLocalVideo and SetupRemoteVideo functions are modified to accept parameters of AgoraUWP.VideCanvas, because there is no window handle on the UWP platform.
+Users can use AgoraUWP.ImageBrushVideoCanvas to implement video rendering on ImageBrush, and the user can inherit VideoCanvas to implement video rendering on their own.

 #### AgoraUWP.IMediaCapturer and AgoraUWP.GeneralMediaCapturer

-IMediaCapturer defines an audio and video frame capturer on UWP, and GeneralMediaCapturer is its default implementation.
+IMediaCapturer defines an audio and video frame capturer on UWP, and GeneralMediaCapturer is the default implementation.

-GeneralMediaCapturer itself is not only used by AgoraUWP.AgoraRtc as an internal video frame capture, but also can be used independently as an audio and video frame capture for audio and video self-capturing.
+GeneralMediaCapturer is not only used by AgoraUWP.AgoraRtc as an internal video frame capture, but also can be used independently as an audio and video frame capture for audio and video self-capturing.

 The definition of IMediaCapturer is as follows:

 1. VideoDevice

-   Get the video device used by the current capture, which may be null
+   Get the video device used by the current capture, which can be null

 2. AudioDevice

-   Get the audio device used by the current capture, which may be null
+   Get the audio device used by the current capture, which can be null

 3. AudioFormat

-   The currently used audio format data, such as sampling rate, number of channels, etc., can be found in msdn about [MediaFrameFormat](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Capture.
+   The currently used audio format data, such as sampling rate, number of channels, etc., can be found in MSDN about [MediaFrameFormat](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Capture.
 Frames.MediaFrameFormat?redirectedfrom=MSDN&view=winrt-19041) part

 4. VideoFormat